Soomaa National Park, Eesti - Things to Do in Soomaa National Park

 When to Visit

-The best time to visit Soomaa National Park depends on desired experiences.
-Spring (March-May) offers the unique 'fifth season' flooding when dugout canoe tours are possible, though weather can be unpredictable and some trails inaccessible.
-Summer (June-August) provides the most comfortable conditions for hiking, bog walking, and wildlife observation, with long daylight hours and accessible trails.
-Autumn (September-October) brings spectacular colors, mushroom foraging opportunities, and active wildlife preparing for winter.
-Winter visits offer cross-country skiing and a stark, beautiful landscape, though daylight hours are limited and temperatures can be harsh.
+The best time to visit Soomaa depends on desired activities.
+March through May offers the unique 'fifth season' flooding experience with dugout canoe tours, but weather can be cold and unpredictable.
+June through September provides the most comfortable conditions for bog walking, wildlife watching, and camping, with long daylight hours and accessible trails.
+Autumn (September-October) brings beautiful colors and fewer crowds, while winter (December-March) offers snowshoeing opportunities but very short days and harsh conditions.

 Insider Tips